Todd Smith (musician)

-Todd Smith is an American vocalist, songwriter, and guitarist who most notably fronts the band Dog Fashion Disco.
+Todd Edward Smith is an American vocalist, songwriter, and guitarist who most notably fronts the band Dog Fashion Disco.
 He is currently involved with the bands Polkadot Cadaver, Knives Out!, Beyond Paranoid, and his solo project El-Creepo!.

 Background

 Smith was the lead singer and songwriter for the multi-genre metal band Dog Fashion Disco from 1996 until 2007, and continued in this role when the band reformed in 2011 until the present day.
 Smith contributed vocal and guitar work to the 2005 album The Exotic Sounds of the Alter Boys by the Ohio-based band The Alter Boys.
 On February 18, 2007, Smith started a musical project called Polkadot Cadaver, announced shortly after the break-up of Dog Fashion Disco.
 Another project, Knives Out! was started in 2008, and each band contains Jasan Stepp (of Dog Fashion Disco).
-Three albums have been released with Polkadot Cadaver and two albums have been released with Knives Out!
+Six albums, One Five track live album, One Six track Christmas Album and Three Singles have been released with Polkadot Cadaver and two albums have been released with Knives Out!